jhucompilers/fall2024/assign/assign05.md

 to set the `ASSIGN05_DIR` environment variable to the directory containing your compiled `nearly_cc` program.
-For Assignment 5, the `build.rb`, `run_test.rb`, and `run_all.rb` scripts have been updated so that they can take a `-o` command line argument to enable optimizations.
+For Assignment 5, the `build.rb`, `run_test.rb`, and `run_all.rb` scripts have been updated so that they can take command line options to enable (or disable) optimizations.
 For example:

 ```bash